blandrice/blandlibs/docs/README.md

 ![](category.png)  |  ![](author.png)

-## Description
-📖☕ Hi friends, welcome to my library ☕📖
+## 📖☕ Hi friends, welcome to my library! ☕📖

 I made a quick script to do Krunkscript Library.
 I'm hoping it makes scripting easier and more portable for now.